 B Rick Thum

-“Unlocking Your Dulcimer”.
-Learn the basics needed to play your hammered dulcimer.
+Making Your Dulcimer Easy to Understand and Play: You will learn the basics needed to start playing your dulcimer.
 You do not need to read music.
-This class will unlock your instrument and get you started right away.
-Learn some easy tricks to quickly be able to grow in your playing.
-Dulcimer layout, tune structure, embellishments, shortcuts to learning and more will be covered.
-You will understand how your instrument works and be able to make it sound like what made you want to play it.
-Time permitting you will learn Liberty and Whiskey Before Breakfast.
+I will show you the tricks to make learning a song easier and your first embellishments.
+You will understand how your instrument works and will be able to make it sound like what made you want to play it.
+Come get started.

 B/I Jim Miller